This is a hot topic, but contrary to popular belief, gasoline is one of the most competitively and transparently priced consumer products.

 - Retail mark-up: most retailers are independent business owners, so they are able to competitively set their own margins, but the retail price still tends to fluctuate along with wholesale prices.
 As margins on fuel are typically very low, retailers often add services such as a car wash or convenience store to help them meet their overheads.

-- Taxes: an average of 42 cents per litre at the pump.
-These taxes include federal and provincial taxes, and some municipalities charge an additional local tax.
+- Taxes: an average of 47 cents per litre at the pump.
+These taxes include carbon tax, federal and provincial taxes, and some municipalities charge an additional local tax.
 Gas prices at the pump are typically lower in the US because of the difference in taxes.

 Crude oil prices fluctuate according to supply and demand

 Crude oil is a commodity that trades in world markets.
 The market price of crude oil at any time is a function of commodity traders’ assessments of supply and demand conditions, both current and future.
 These assessments take into account a variety of scenarios that can affect supply and demand such as economic conditions, natural disasters and geopolitical or military events, especially in major oil-producing regions.